ASD Asti

 A.S.D.
 Asti, known as Asti and formerly A.S.D.
 Alfieri Asti or A.S.D.
 Colline Alfieri Don Bosco (Colline Alfieri D.B. or just Colline Alfieri), is an Italian football club based in Asti, Piedmont.
-FIGC registration number of the club is 63,519.
-The club spent entire history in the Piedmont - Aosta Valley divisions of the Lega Nazionale Dilettanti.
+The FIGC registration number of the club is 63,519.
+The club has spent its entire history in the Piedmont - Aosta Valley divisions of the Lega Nazionale Dilettanti.

 History

-The club was founded in 1975.
-The club was based in another town, Celle Enomondo, and known as several other names: ILSA C.D.C., U.S. Cellese, A.S.
+A.S.D.
+Asti was founded in 1975.
+The club was originally based in another town, Celle Enomondo, and known by several other names: ILSA C.D.C., U.S. Cellese, A.S.
 Celle Vaglierano and A.C.
 Celle General Cab.
 (Note: Or spelled as A.S.
 Celle General Cab according to the club; General Cab is a company based in that town.)

-The club was promoted to Prima Categoria for the first time in 2009, as the winner of Group P of Seconda Categoria Piedmont - Aosta Valley.
+The club was promoted to Prima Categoria for the first time in 2009, as the winners of Group P of Seconda Categoria Piedmont - Aosta Valley.
 Group P was composed of clubs entirely from the Province of Asti.